msgpack/msgpack-java/msgpack-jackson/README.md

 ### Deserialize extension types with ExtensionTypeCustomDeserializers

-`ExtensionTypeCustomDeserializers` helps you to deserialize extension types.
+`ExtensionTypeCustomDeserializers` helps you to deserialize extension types easily.

 #### With target Java class